hmrc/hmrc-mongo/MIGRATION.md

 #### ObjectId:

 `reactivemongo.bson.BSONObjectID` with need replacing with `org.bson.types.ObjectId` in your model.
-And use `uk.gov.hmrc.mongo.json.ReactiveMongoFormats` to provide a json format.
+And use `import uk.gov.hmrc.mongo.play.json.formats.MongoFormats` to provide a json format.

 #### Dates: